 The private defence (a scientific exercise, both written and oral) is the first step towards finalizing your thesis.
 Based on this, the PhD examination board will decide on the admissibility of your thesis and whether to authorize you to defend it publicly.

 During this public viva voce, you will present the results of your research.
-Upon successful completion of this final stage in the process, the PhD examination board will grant you a doctorate from UCL.
-Here is the list of all ICTEAM public defences since 2010.
+Upon successful completion of this final stage in the process, the PhD examination board will grant you a doctorate from UCLouvain.
+Here is the list of all ICTEAM public defences within the last four year.

 (Text above inspired from PhD Training - Valo Doc Louvain)